 This program is intended for individuals presenting with serious substance abuse problems, chronic mental illness, and a history of felony criminal conduct.
 Adult felons with histories of substance abuse and mental illness are eligible for services from the RDDT program.
 This treatment is intended for clients who are transitioning to lower-intensity levels of care and/or are re-integrating into the community and whose history of criminal behavior, chronic substance use disorder, lack of functional and supportive living situation, levels of social or psychological dysfunction that necessitate residential treatment.
 Offenders accepted into the program must have been specifically assessed as appropriate for RDDT placement according to the Adult Standardized Offender Assessment (as revised) and mental health screens and assessments.

 The purpose of the program is to provide an alternative to incarceration for individuals that are repeat offenders with mental health issues.
 The program provides intensive supervision and treatment to these offenders as well as monitored medications, substance testing, and intensive case management, assistance with basic needs, housing and employment.
-More info on Alternatives to Incarceration for Individuals with Mental health needs (AIIM)
+More information on Alternatives to Incarceration for Individuals with Mental health needs (AIIM)

 This program identifies and assists in meeting the needs of LCCC clients with past or current victimization issues.
 This program also coordinates services for victims of LCCC client offenses.
 Victim Services provides counseling, support, advocacy and referral for services.
 Support Groups are provided as needed.